 - It is the expectation, when applicable, that projects are inclusive of gender biology in the approach to pre-clinical/clinical development.

-- The Applicant will be required to provide documentation of a cash component from the Company to support at least one new postdoctoral scientist for the duration of the project following grant award.
+- The Applicant will be required to provide documentation of a cash component from the Company to support at least one new postdoctoral scientist for the entire duration of the project following grant award.
+The salary must, at a minimum, follow the NIH pay scale plus fringe.

 - Applicants must demonstrate how they will work collaboratively with the Company to execute the project.